SAN DIEGO (AP) -- After the Padres had given Andrew Cashner the lead, he wasn't about to come out of the game.

 San Diego infielders were very vocal with Murphy as well as Cashner.

 "When he came out, Cash wanted to stay in there and we had his back," Alonso said.
 "We just let him know we had his back and it was his game."

 Wallace hit his first homer with San Diego leading off the fourth to tie the game at 1-all.
-Alonso and Kemp hit back-to-back homers in the fifth to make it 3-1.
+Alonso and Kemp hit back-to-back homers on consecutive pitches in the fifth to make it 3-1.
 All the homers came off Dan Haren (7-6).

 Cashner hadn't pitched since July 8 because his last start on Sunday was rained out after he threw 4 2-3 innings.
-The right-hander, who lost eight of his previous 10 decisions, gave up five hits, struck out five and walked one.
+Cashner, who lost eight of his previous 10 decisions, gave up five hits, struck out five and walked one.

-The home runs by Alonso and Kemp came on consecutive pitches from Dan Haren (7-6).
-It marked the first time the Padres have hit back-to-back homers since July 27, 2013, at Arizona.
+The back-to-back homers marked the first time the Padres have done that since July 27, 2013, at Arizona.